 The data cover all station facility owners (SFOs) in Great Britain.
 This includes 19 mainline passenger train operators and other SFOs including Network Rail.
-Grand Central, Lumo, Hull Trains, Caledonian Sleeper and Cross Country are excluded as they do not manage any stations.
+Grand Central, Lumo, Hull Trains, Caledonian Sleeper and CrossCountry are excluded as they do not manage any stations.

 Our Passenger assistance data only cover booked assistance.
 They are not intended to include data for passengers who request assistance once they have arrived at the station (also known as turn up and go (TUAG)).
-However, it is possible that some unbooked assistance requests are included in the data submitted by SFOs.
-This is a possible source of overestimation of the total number of bookings made.
+The recording of unbooked assistance has improved since April 2023 with more SFOs using the Passenger Assistance App.
+ORR will continue to monitor the coverage and reliability of the unbooked data; however, this is not published.